Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink

 \subsection{Conclusion}

-Using one residential Starlink terminal and a policy-aware plan-hopping campaign, we examined how tariff and quota configurations manifest in edge-observable metrics on a live LEO access link.
+Using one residential Starlink terminal and a policy-aware plan-hopping campaign, we examined how service-tier and quota configurations manifest in edge-observable metrics on a live LEO access link.
 By aligning terminal telemetry with host-side probes, we identified three stable operating regimes and showed that a two-dimensional feature space spanned by download goodput and $R$ yields an approximately linearly separable fingerprint on this dataset.
+In particular, quota depletion exhibits a dynamic signature---an enforcement-delay window \(G\) followed by a step into the \(\sim\)1\,Mbps post-quota state with a synchronous jump in \(R\)---distinguishing quota throttling from the persistent stay-active tier.
 Compared to prior Starlink measurements focused on coverage, topology, or environmental factors, our results add a policy-observability dimension and distill a minimal edge-side recipe: drive the terminal through available states, collect cross-layer telemetry, and recover low-dimensional signatures for each regime.
 While the thresholds are deployment-specific, the procedure provides a compact starting point for replicable edge-side auditing across LEO access links.